carmaa/inception/README.md

 Inception requires:

- * Linux or Mac OS X (host / attacker machine)
+ * Attacker machine: Linux or Mac OS X (host / attacker machine) with a FireWire or Thunderbolt interface, or an ExpressCard/PCMCIA expansion port.
+Linux is currently recommended due to buggy firewire interfaces on OS X
- * A FireWire or Thunderbolt interface, or an ExpressCard/PCMCIA expansion port
+ * Victim machine: A FireWire or Thunderbolt interface, or an ExpressCard/PCMCIA expansion port

 Installation